AndrewMcg2309/ProceduralSpace/README.md

 # What I am most proud of in the assignment

 I am most proud of my use of Particle Systems.
 I found myself really enjoying the different ways you can use them.
+At first they created the foundations for the application but as I used them more and more I realised how many different was I could use them.
+They were perfect for the theme of my project which is space.

+While using them I found myself getting more and more immersed using them because I kept getting more ideas on how I could implement them.
+Because of this I am most proud of my Particle Systems.

 # Previous Proposal